wpmobile/wpt-mobile-sdk/releases/README.md

 #### 3.0.0-beta01 - [Download](LINK_TBC)

-The initial release of the SDK test harness.
+The initial beta release of the SDK's test harness.

 ###### ©2020 Worldpay, LLC and/or its affiliates.
 All rights reserved.